denyskryvytskyi/ElvenEngine/README.md

 </h1>

-Elven Engine is primarily 2D/3D game engine that is being developed from scratch.
+Elven Engine is primarily a 2D/3D game engine that is being developed from scratch.

 ## Getting Started

-Windows platform only support for now (Linux and MacOS platforms are for the future support)
+Windows platform only support for now (Linux and MacOS platforms are for future support)

-You can clone repository using git (**`--recursive`** is required to fetch all of the submodules):
+You can clone the repository using git (**`--recursive`** is required to fetch all of the submodules):

 `git clone --recursive https://github.com/kryvytskyidenys/ElvenEngine`

 Firstly you need to install [cmake](https://cmake.org/) 3.10+ version (3.21+ for VS 2022 support).

 ### Windows
-1. Configure and build third party libraries: `scripts/setup-vendor.bat`
+1. Configure and build third-party libraries: `scripts/setup-vendor.bat`
 2. Configure Visual Studio solution for the Engine and Game/Example projects: `scripts/configure-vs2022`.

     2.1.
-Or run command from the build directory with your generator and architecture: `cmake -G "Visual Studio Generator 17 2022" -A x64`
+Or run a command from the build directory with your generator and architecture: `cmake -G "Visual Studio Generator 17 2022" -A x64`
-3. Build solution (if you want to build using cmake) both Debug/Release config (pass it as argument): `scripts/build.bat`
+3. Build a solution (if you want to build using cmake) for both Debug and Release config (pass it as an argument): `scripts/build.bat`

 ## Features
 + [x] Logging system
-+ [x] Event sytem (non-blocking event queue based system)
++ [x] Event system (non-blocking event queue-based system)
 + [x] Custom math library ([lia](https://github.com/denyskryvytskyi/lia))
 + [x] Renderer core (graphics API agnostic)
   - [x] Shaders loading